Vulnerability Management at Scale with Open Source Tools

 Critical integration points:

-- Configuration management: Ansible Tower/AWX integration for automated remediation playbook execution
+- Configuration: Ansible Tower/AWX remediation

 Conclusion